pifantastic/npuzzle/README.md

 ## Installation

+If you have `go` installed and have set your `$GOPATH` to your workspace, you you should be able to run the following:

 `go get github.com/pifantastic/npuzzle`
+`npuzzle`

-To run the local web server, execute `make` in the root directory.
+Alternatively, you can check out the source and run `make` in the root directory.

 ## Tests